hachkingtohach1/GeneratorOreSign/README.md

 how to create one sign generator ?

-line 1: generator
+- line 1: generator
-line 2: name ore ex: Gold,Diamond,Emerald
+- line 2: name ore ex: Gold,Diamond,Emerald
-and wait some second(s)!
+- And wait some second(s)!